Tachytaenius/tachy-guns/content-packs/1945/readme.md

 - Casing
 - Projectile
-- Fireable round (splits into casing and projectile upon being fired)
+- Fireable round (splits into casing and projectile upon being fired), this is what you want to assign to your squads

 ## Gun component/ammo types